rochus-keller/Oberon/README.md

 - The new Oberon+ validating parser, code model, and LuaJIT, CIL/ECMA-335 bytecode and C99 compiler (file prefix Obx)
 - The new Oberon+ IDE (a separate one for LuaJIT and Mono), OBXLJ (LuaJIT) and OBXMC (Mono) command line version of the compiler
 - The Oberon+ version of the "Are we fast yet" and "Hennessy" benchmark suites
+- SDL2 and NAppGUI external library modules and examples

 ### Planned or work-in-progress features